 Kunim is Ga word that means VICTORY and embodies the vision, mission and goals of The Kunim Foundation:

 Our vision is an Africa where young people claim their KUNIM and GET TESTED for HIV.

-Our mission is to provide young people with the services they need to not only get tested for HIV but manage their SEXUAL HEALTH overall.
+Our mission is to provide young people with the services they need to not only get tested for HIV but also manage their SEXUAL HEALTH overall.